-4.B.
-Player Positions.
+- 4.B.
+Player Positions. - 4.B.1.

-- 4.B.1.
 Server and Receiver.
-The correct server and receiver and their positions are determined by the score and the players' starting positions in the game. - 4.B.2.
+The correct server must serve from the correct service area (see Rules 4.B.5 and 4.B.6).
+The correct receiver must receive the serve. - 4.B.2.
 At the start of each game, the starting server begins the serve from the side of the court dictated by the score. - 4.B.3.
-Each player will serve until a rally is lost or a fault is declared against the player or team. - 4.B.4.
-As long as the server holds serve, after each point the server will alternate serving from the right/even and left/odd sides of the court. - 4.B.5.
+Each player will serve until a rally is lost or a fault is declared against the player or team. - 4.B.3.a.
+(Provisional Rule) Rally Scoring Option.
+After the server loses the rally or faults, a side out will occur and service is awarded to the opponent. - 4.B.4.
+As long as the server holds serve, after each point, the server will alternate serving from the right/even and left/odd sides of the court. - 4.B.5.
 Singles. - 4.B.5.a.
 If the server's score is even (0, 2, 4 ...), the serve must be made from the right/even serving area and be received in the right/even service court by the opponent. - 4.B.5.b.
 If the server's score is odd (1, 3, 5 ...), the serve must be made from the left/odd serving area and be received in the left/odd service court by the opponent. - 4.B.5.c.
 After the server loses the rally or faults, a side out will occur and service is awarded to the opponent. - 4.B.6.
 Doubles.
 Both players on a team will serve before a side out is declared, except at the start of each game, when only the starting server will serve.
 The starting server of each game is therefore designated as "Second Server" for scoring purposes, since a side out will occur once a rally is lost or a fault is committed by the serving team and service is awarded to the opposing team.
+(Provisional Rule) For the rally scoring option, one player on a team will serve before a side out is declared.